iknowcodesoup/hapi-joi-mongo-jwt-boilerplate/README.md

 * Complete OAuth2 validation logic and storage for JWT generation
 * Implement REDIS caching for valid JWT keys
 * For better scalability, the assertation client should be provisioned into it's own API / service.
+* Look at using [typesafe-hapi](https://github.com/mmiszy/typesafe-hapi) instead of manually creating types